 Experience the best of Nepal, including Kathmandu, Pokhara and Chitwan National Park, on Culture Trip’s specially curated 11-day Nepal adventure – led by our Local Insider.

 Spend the rest of the day exploring the city, starting off in the bustling Durbar Square, the focal point of Old Kathmandu.
 After visiting the square’s various palaces and museums, head over to Swayambhu, an ancient Buddhist temple high on a hill in the west of the city.
 In the evening, check out the remarkably diverse food scene in Thamel, Kathmandu’s traveller heartland: highlights include Thamel House, which offers a classy take on traditional Nepali cuisine, and Café Mitra, a relaxed restaurant-bar with a wide-ranging menu.

-In the afternoon, visit Pashupatinath, whose eponymous mandir (temple) is the holiest Hindu pilgrimage site in Nepal.
+In the afternoon, visit Pashupatinath; its eponymous mandir (temple) is the holiest Hindu pilgrimage site in Nepal.
 There are also several other impressive temples here, as well as bathing and cremation ghats (shoreside platforms or steps) along the Bagmati River.

 Take a jeep back down to the highway and then catch a bus to Nepal’s traveller hub, Pokhara, which sits on the shore of Phewa Lake, overlooked by the epic Annapurna mountain range of the Himalayas.
 After checking in to your accommodation – try Sacred Valley Inn, the Castle Resort or the Waterfront Resort – spend the afternoon exploring the city.
 Sit by the lake and enjoy the views, or check out the many roadside shops selling mountain gear.